-Have you noticed that you now have a little adult in the house aged just 4 years 7 months old?
+Have you noticed that you now have a little adult in the house aged just 4 years and 7 months old?
 That’s right – it’s your child!
-He is growing more independent, brimming with self confidence at times and can be downright bossy too!
+He is growing more independent, brimming with self-confidence at times and can be downright bossy too!

-Read on to find out about the common developmental milestones of your 4 years 7 months old child.
-Do bear in mind that children develop at their own individual paces, and they may achieve these milestones at different times.
-Please consult with your child’s paediatrician if you are concerned about his development.
+Read on to find out about the common developmental milestones of your 4-year-and-7-month-old child.
+Do bear in mind that children develop at their own pace, and they may achieve these milestones at different times.
+Please consult with your child’s pediatrician if you are concerned about his development.

-4 Years 7 Months Old Child Development and Milestones: Is your Child on Track?
+4-Year-and-7-Month-Old Child Development and Milestones: Is Your Child on Track?

 It’s a perfect time to teach skills like scootering, riding a tricycle or balance bike, or execute gymnastic drills like somersaulting and cartwheeling.

 Here is the median height and weight* of kids who are 4 years old and 7 months:

 - Weight: 17.1 kg (37.7 lbs)

 - Your little one can balance on one foot for at least a few seconds.

 - He can stack at least 10 blocks.

 - Your child can climb steps alone, placing one foot after the other (not both feet on one step before proceeding to the next).